A children’s charity used a full-funnel approach to make a difference

 The National Society for the Prevention of Cruelty to Children (NSPCC) is a charity that campaigns and works in child protection in the United Kingdom and the Channel Islands.

-NSPCC had to adjust their fundraising campaign strategy to adapt to new consumer behaviours in 2020
+NSPCC had to adjust their fundraising campaign strategy to adapt to new consumer behaviors in 2020

 NSPCC implemented a full-funnel campaign strategy to engage relevant UK audiences online

-In 2020, NSPCC and their media agency OMD UK teamed up with Amazon Ads to evolve the concept of their “Letters from Santa” campaign to increase awareness and engagement with relevant audiences online, both on and off Amazon.
+In 2020, NSPCC and their media agency OMD UK teamed up with Amazon Ads to evolve the concept of their “Letters from Santa” campaign to increase awareness and engagement with relevant audiences online, wherever they spend time.
 The charity leveraged Amazon Ads shopping insights to engage customers to make donations for the benefits of children.
 The audience strategy included customers in market for childcare, movies, and for Christmas presents for children.

 OMD UK’s planning team deployed a campaign across the customer journey leveraging the Amazon DSP display and video formats.
 The creative strategy included custom videos to increase awareness and consideration.
-OMD UK then engaged relevant audience with display ads in various formats on and off Amazon.
+OMD UK then engaged relevant audience with display ads in various formats to reach customers wherever they spend time.
 To complete this full-funnel campaign, OMD UK used display remarketing to generate conversions.

 The campaign exceeded the charity’s expectations in terms of reach and conversions